-1. Vegetative buffers shall be located between all disturbed areas of a development and streams, ponds, vernal pools and high value wetlands.

-- 2. Vegetative buffers shall retain existing vegetation or be planted with trees native to the locale, having a height of at least 4 feet and be capable of growing at least 20 feet in height.
-For natural buffers, or for planted buffers at 20 years after planting, the canopy of the growth shall have no openings greater then 250 square feet.
-Trees shall be added where natural growth does not provide for sufficient canopy. - 3.
+- 1. Vegetative buffers shall be located between all disturbed areas of a development and streams, ponds, vernal pools and high value wetlands. - 2.
+Vegetative buffers shall retain existing vegetation or be planted with trees native to the locale, having a height of at least four (4) feet and be capable of growing at least twenty (20) feet in height.
+For natural buffers, or for planted buffers at twenty (20) years after planting, the canopy of the growth shall have no openings greater than two hundred fifty (250) square feet.
+Trees shall be added where natural growth does not provide or sufficient canopy. - 3.
 The buffer width shall be related to the slope of the land as presented in the following table.

 1 A fresh water wetland means fresh water swamps, marshes, bogs and similar areas that are: inundated or saturated by surface or groundwater at a frequency and for a duration sufficient to support, and under normal circumstances do support, a prevalence of wetland vegetation typically adapted for life in saturated soils; and not considered part of great pond, coastal wetland, river, stream or brook.
-(Title 38 M.R.S.A.
+(Title 38 M.R.S.
 Section 480-B).

 Vegetative Buffer Requirements

-Average Slope of the Land Between Disturbed Area and Normal High Water Mark (Percent) Width of Strip Between Disturbed Area and Normal High Water Mark (Feet)
+Average Slope of the Land Between Width of Strip Between

+Disturbed Area and Disturbed Area and

+Normal High Water Mark (Percent) Normal High Water Mark (Feet)

 0-10% 50

 11-20% 90

 21-30% 130

 31-40% 170

 41-50% 210

 51-60% 250

 61-70% 290

 Over 70% 330

-Measured along the surface of the ground Source: DEP Site Location Law Rules
+Measured along the surface of the groun ld

+Source: DEP Site Location Law Rules